 Take a right and enjoy the last part to the entrance.

-Tips for Hiking Porters Pass in the Blue Mountains
+Tips for hiking Porters Pass, Blue Mountains

 - Bring 1 liter of water per person and pack in a few snacks.